 A Level Reforms

-If you have been wondering how this might affect you, read on, as we have put together some great information that will help you to make sure that you are making the right choices for you.
+As you might be aware,, there have recently been a number of changes to the A Level system, and if you have been wondering how this might affect you, read on, as we have put together some great information that will help you to make sure that you are making the right choices for you.

-To put it simply, if you began studying for your A Levels in the last couple of years, you can expect a difference in the ways that the courses are delivered, and the ways that you are assessed when it comes to being awarded a grade at the end of the process.
+To put it simply, if you began studying for your A Levels in the last few of years, you can expect a difference in the ways that the courses are delivered, and the ways that you are assessed when it comes to being awarded a grade at the end of the process.

 However, not all of the subjects are being changed at once, which means that it very much depends on when you actually started your course.